acikgozb/local-ci/.pipeline/local/jenkins-controller/README.md

 - Finally, it defines a strategy to keep only one build item of a removed branch, and discard the rest.

 In order to understand what can be used in this script, you can go to `/plugin/job-dsl/api-viewer/index.html` to see the whole `job-dsl` documentation.

+## <a id='ssh-configuration' /> SSH Configuration

+The SSH private key is not here by default because it is expected from users to generate the private key.

+When it is generated, the key is used by `config.yml` to store it as a system wide credential in Jenkins.

+The credential is used by the controller to launch the agent whenever a build is triggered either manually or via a Git commit.

+The public key is used on agent to establish a successful SSH connection so check the agent's README to understand the other half of the equation.